19 Unique Places To Visit In Venice You Will Love

 Where to stay in Venice?
 Hotels we recommend

-In Venice, Italy, there are +3000 places to stay, from budget hotels and B&B to high-end resorts and fully furnished rental apartments.
-Doing proper research online takes a little time, but it’s worth it.
-To save time searching, we have created a comprehensive guide about the best areas and neighbourhoods where to stay in Venice.
+In Venice, Italy, there are more than 3,000 places to stay, from budget hotels and B&BS to high-end resorts and fully furnished rental apartments.
+Proper online research takes a little time, but it’s worth it.
+We have created a comprehensive guide about the best areas and neighbourhoods for staying in Venice to save time searching.

 Guided Activities and Tours of Venice

-If you fancy joining a boat tour to explore the Venice Lagoon or go on a cicchetti-guided walking tour of Venice, check out these tours here below:
+If you fancy joining a boat tour to explore the Venice Lagoon or going on a cicchetti-guided walking tour of Venice, check out these tours below:

 8 Visit Venice Responsibly and Respectfully

-Because Venice is suffering and collapsing with hordes of people (nearly 30 million tourists annually), please be thoughtful about what you do while in Venice.
-These tips for visiting Italy will help you travel more consciously and contribute to preserving Venice’s beauty and heritage sites.
-Thanks for your help!
+Because Venice is suffering and collapsing due to the hordes of tourists (nearly 30 million tourists annually), please be thoughtful about what you do while there.
+These tips will help you plan your trip to Italy and travel more consciously while contributing to preserving Venice’s beauty and its amazing heritage sites.
+Thanks for your consideration.

 - Prefer weekdays over weekends for your trip to Venice.